Two people gored on second day of Pamplona bull-run festival

-PAMPLONA, Spain Two men were gored on Saturday on the second day of the week-long San Fermin festival in northern Spain in which bulls chase red-scarved runners through the streets of Pamplona.
+PAMPLONA, Spain (Reuters) - Two men were gored on Saturday on the second day of the week-long San Fermin festival in northern Spain in which bulls chase red-scarved runners through the streets of Pamplona.

 One runner was gored in the buttocks and the other in the arm.
 The four-minute run featured six bulls from the Jose Escolar ranch.